 The climate in Singapore is equatorial, ie hot, humid, and rainy throughout the year.
 The country, which is at the same time an island, a city, and a state, is actually at the Equator, in an area where there are always the conditions for the formation of showers and thunderstorms.

-Although the climate is fairly uniform, there are some variations in the course of the year due to the two monsoons: the north-east monsoon, which occurs from November to early March and is more rainy, especially in the first part, and the south-west monsoon, which occurs from June to September.
-The first period between the two monsoon, from March to early June, is the hottest and the most unpleasant of the year.
+Although the climate is fairly uniform, there are some variations in the course of the year due to the two monsoons: the north-east monsoon, which occurs from November to early March and is rainier, especially in the first part, and the south-west monsoon, which occurs from June to September.
+The first period between the two monsoons, from March to early June, is the hottest and the most unpleasant of the year.

 Here are the average temperatures.